 Tuition tables for specific courses appear with the course descriptions later in this catalog.
 Additional costs include: texts, access fees to online performance tracking and evaluation using the web-based program Fisdap, uniforms, and equipment/diagnostic tools (I.E. stethoscope, penlight, eye protection, and safety-shears).
 Students are also responsible for a background check/drug screen prior to admission and health insurance.
-The fees in the tables in this catalog are effective: January 1, 2021.
-Prior to that date, refer to the 2019 catalog.
+The fees in the tables in this catalog are effective: April 1, 2023.